Social Sciences & LAW Stream

 What does it mean to be human?
 How should societies be governed?
 How should we situate our Christian worldview within a pluralistic society?
 Two sessions with breakout groups to discuss these issues.

-9:30 am Registration in Magdalen College’s Old Kitchen Bar with coffee & tea
+9:30 am Registration in New College with coffee & tea

 10:00 am Introductions and gathering in breakout groups